clearlinux/clear-linux-documentation/source/tutorials/kubernetes.rst

 Kubernetes\*
 ############

-This tutorial describes how to install, configure, and run the `Kubernetes container orchestration system`_ on |CL-ATTR| using CRI+O and kata-runtime.
+This tutorial describes how to install, configure, and start the `Kubernetes container orchestration system`_ on |CL-ATTR| using CRI+O and kata-runtime.

 .. contents::
    :local: